Down feather: Powder down

-Powder down, or pulviplumes, is a special type of down that occurs in a few groups of apparently unrelated birds.
+Powder down, or pulviplumes, is a special type of down that occurs in a few groups of unrelated birds.
 In some species, the tips of the barbules on powder down feathers disintegrate, forming fine particles of keratin, which appear as a powder, or "feather dust", among the feathers.
 These feathers grow continuously and are not moulted.
 In other species, powder grains come from cells that surround the barbules of growing feathers.
 These specialized feathers are typically scattered among ordinary down feathers, though in some species, they occur in clusters.
 All parrots have powder down, with some species (including the mealy amazons) producing copious amounts.
 It is also found in herons and tinamous.
 The dust produced from powder down feathers is a known allergen in humans.

 Function

 Body down feathers, like these exposed on this adult male budgerigar's back, lie underneath the contour feathers and help to insulate birds against heat loss.

 The loose structure of down feathers traps air, which helps to insulate the bird against heat loss and contributes to the buoyancy of waterbirds.
 Species that experience annual temperature fluctuations typically have more down feathers following their autumn moult.
 There is some evidence that down feathers may also help to decrease the incidence of nestling cannibalism among some colonially nesting species, as the stiffness of the feathers make the young more difficult to swallow.
 Pollutants can reduce the efficiency of these functions.
 When oiled, for example, down feathers mat and clump together, which breaks down the bird's insulation and allows water to reach the skin.

 Female wildfowl use down feathers plucked from their own breasts to line their scrape nests.
 This process performs the dual function of helping to insulate the eggs and exposing the female's brood patch—an area of bare skin, rich in blood vessels, which transmits heat very efficiently.
 Of the various items birds use to line their nests, down feathers provide the most effective insulation, though only when dry; wet down is the least effective insulator.
 Down may also help camouflage the eggs when the female is away from the nest, particularly as the birds often draw the feathers over their eggs before leaving.

 Because a bird can eliminate heavy metals in its feathers and because feathers can be collected non-invasively and stored indefinitely, down feathers can be used to check for evidence of metal contamination in the bird's environment.
 Studies have shown a high level of correlation between the level of metal contamination in a bird's diet and the level found in its feathers, with the proportion of the chemicals found in its feathers remaining relatively constant (and relatively high for some metals).